YongLiuLab/BrainRadiomicsTools/Readme.md

 ### Feature Calculating
 Calculate the radiomics features `by pyradiomics`.
 Enable all the features and the following 9 image types,the inputs include the origin image and the ROI.
-Because of some problems about configure file, now the features can not be customized,and it will update later.
+Because of some problems about configure file, now the features can not be customized, and it will update later.
  ````
     Original
     LoG